rohankotanu/mybots/README.md

 ### Local Brain

+All of the information for the brain is contained within the link nodes.
+Most of this data is stored within the *linksWithSensors* dictionaries, which contain link indices as keys and weights as the corresponding values.
+When a link is added or removed, this change is propagated through the tree by altering the relevant *linksWithSensors* dictionaries.

 When generating the brain, only the links with sensors are given sensor neurons (a list of such links is contained within the keys of the root node's *linksWithSensors* dictionary).
 However, all joints are given motor neurons.
 The activation of each motor neuron is a weighted sum of all the sensor values of the descendent links.
 The associated weights are taken from the *linksWithSensors* dictionary of the joint's child link.
 An example of this is shown below.
 <br/>
 <br/>